LeonStansfield/TrafficSimulation/docs/running_guide.md

 - FastSimulation: Whether to use fast simulation mode. (bool, eg: true)
 - SimulationTicks: Number of ticks to be used for the simulation. (int, eg: 2000)
 - ConfigFile: Path to the config file to be used for the simulation. (str, eg: "../data/config.txt")
-- BenchmarkOutput: Path to the benchmark output file to be used for the simulation. (str, eg: "../data/profilingresults/benchmarks.csv")
+- BenchmarkOutput: Path to the benchmark output file to be used for the simulation. (str, eg: "../data/profilingresults/benchmarks.csv").
+If this has a value, the simulation will run using benchmarking mode.

 ### Running Unit Tests